deathlesz/habit-tracker/docs/architecture.md

     - The application layer makes a request to the storage;
     - The storage retrieves information about successful/unsuccessful deleting of new instance;
     - The application layer receives the information and passes it to controller layer;
-    - The presentation layer layer navigates user to `habit list` screen and displays message about deleting status.
+    - The presentation layer navigates user to `habit list` screen and displays message about deleting status.

 Notice, that when presentation goes to application layer and application layer to db, all requests go through infrastructure layer.